-Consultants may not be employees of either the small business or any subcontractor.
-Small business personnel cannot be reimbursed with DOE funding as a consultant, or as an employee of a subcontractor under the project.
+Consultants may not be employees of either the SBC or any subcontractor.
+SBC personnel cannot be reimbursed with DOE funding as a consultant, or as an employee of a subcontractor under the project.

 C. PARTICIPATION BY FEDERALLY FUNDED RESEARCH AND DEVELOPMENT CENTERS (FFRDC)